13th INTERNATIONAL MEETING

 UNRAVELING MECHANISMS TO ADVANCE THERAPEUTIC APPROACHES

-Chair: Marco A. Riva (Italy) & Patrizia Campolongo (Italy)
+Chairs: Marco A. Riva (Italy) & Patrizia Campolongo (Italy)

-14:00 Marco A. Riva (Italy) Adolescence at the Crossroads: Early Life Stress Exposure, Precipitating Factors, and Therapeutic Strategies for Psychopathologies
+14:00 Marco A. Riva (Italy) Adolescence at the crossroads: early life stress exposure, precipitating factors, and therapeutic strategies for psychopathologies

-14:30 Carmen Sandi (Switzerland) Mitochondria, stress, and glucocorticoids: Unraveling vulnerability and therapeutic potential
+14:30 Carmen Sandi (Switzerland) Mitochondria, stress, and glucocorticoids: unraveling vulnerability and therapeutic potential

 15:00 Juan Nácher Roselló (Spain) Long term effects of early life stress and its contribution to psychiatric disorders